GameFoundry/bsf/Documentation/Manuals/Native/utilities.md

 ~~~~~~~~~~~~~

 # Math {#utilities_j}
-Majority of the math related functionality is located in the @ref BansheeEngine::Math "Math" class.
+Majority of the math related functionality is located in the @ref bs::Math "Math" class.

 Some other useful math classes are:
- - @ref BansheeEngine::Vector2 "Vector2"
+ - @ref bs::Vector2 "Vector2"
- - @ref BansheeEngine::Vector3 "Vector3"
+ - @ref bs::Vector3 "Vector3"
- - @ref BansheeEngine::Vector4 "Vector4"
+ - @ref bs::Vector4 "Vector4"
- - @ref BansheeEngine::Matrix3 "Matrix3"
+ - @ref bs::Matrix3 "Matrix3"
- - @ref BansheeEngine::Matrix4 "Matrix4"
+ - @ref bs::Matrix4 "Matrix4"
- - @ref BansheeEngine::Quaternion "Quaternion"
+ - @ref bs::Quaternion "Quaternion"
- - @ref BansheeEngine::Radian "Radian"
+ - @ref bs::Radian "Radian"
- - @ref BansheeEngine::Degree "Degree"
+ - @ref bs::Degree "Degree"
- - @ref BansheeEngine::Ray "Ray"
+ - @ref bs::Ray "Ray"
- - @ref BansheeEngine::Plane "Plane"
+ - @ref bs::Plane "Plane"
- - @ref BansheeEngine::Rect2 "Rect2"
+ - @ref bs::Rect2 "Rect2"
- - @ref BansheeEngine::Rect2I "Rect2I"
+ - @ref bs::Rect2I "Rect2I"
- - @ref BansheeEngine::Vector2I "Vector2I"
+ - @ref bs::Vector2I "Vector2I"

 # Time {#utilities_k}
-To access timing information use the @ref BansheeEngine::Time "Time" module, more easily accessible via @ref BansheeEngine::gTime "gTime" method:
+To access timing information use the @ref bs::Time "Time" module, more easily accessible via @ref bs::gTime "gTime" method:
- - @ref BansheeEngine::Time::getTime "Time::getTime" - Returns time since start-up in seconds, updated once per frame.
+ - @ref bs::Time::getTime "Time::getTime" - Returns time since start-up in seconds, updated once per frame.
- - @ref BansheeEngine::Time::getFrameDelta "Time::getFrameDelta" - Returns the time between execution of this and last frame.
+ - @ref bs::Time::getFrameDelta "Time::getFrameDelta" - Returns the time between execution of this and last frame.
- - @ref BansheeEngine::Time::getFrameIdx "Time::getFrameIdx" - Returns a sequential index of the current frame.
+ - @ref bs::Time::getFrameIdx "Time::getFrameIdx" - Returns a sequential index of the current frame.
- - @ref BansheeEngine::Time::getTimePrecise "Time::getTimePrecise" - Returns time suitable for precision measurements.
+ - @ref bs::Time::getTimePrecise "Time::getTimePrecise" - Returns time suitable for precision measurements.
 Returns time at the exact time it was called, instead of being updated once per frame.

 # Logging {#utilities_l}
-To report warnings and errors use the @ref BansheeEngine::Debug "Debug" module.
-Call @ref BansheeEngine::Debug::logDebug "Debug::logDebug", @ref BansheeEngine::Debug::logWarning "Debug::logWarning" and @ref BansheeEngine::Debug::logError "Debug::logError" to log messages.
+To report warnings and errors use the @ref bs::Debug "Debug" module.
+Call @ref bs::Debug::logDebug "Debug::logDebug", @ref bs::Debug::logWarning "Debug::logWarning" and @ref bs::Debug::logError "Debug::logError" to log messages.

-Use @ref BansheeEngine::Debug::saveLog "Debug::saveLog" to save a log to the disk in HTML format.
-Use use @ref BansheeEngine::Debug::getLog "Debug::getLog" to get a @ref BansheeEngine::Log "Log" object you can manually parse.
+Use @ref bs::Debug::saveLog "Debug::saveLog" to save a log to the disk in HTML format.
+Use use @ref bs::Debug::getLog "Debug::getLog" to get a @ref bs::Log "Log" object you can manually parse.

 Macros for common log operations are also provided: @ref LOGDBG, @ref LOGWRN and @ref LOGERR.
 They're equivalent to the methods above.

 # Crash handling {#utilities_m}
-Use the @ref BansheeEngine::CrashHandler "CrashHandler" to report fatal errors.
-Call @ref BansheeEngine::CrashHandler::reportCrash "CrashHandler::reportCrash" to manually trigger such an error.
+Use the @ref bs::CrashHandler "CrashHandler" to report fatal errors.
+Call @ref bs::CrashHandler::reportCrash "CrashHandler::reportCrash" to manually trigger such an error.
 An error will be logged, a message box with relevant information displayed and the application terminated.

-You can also use @ref BS_EXCEPT macro, which internally calls @ref BansheeEngine::CrashHandler::reportCrash "CrashHandler::reportCrash" but automatically adds file/line information.
+You can also use @ref BS_EXCEPT macro, which internally calls @ref bs::CrashHandler::reportCrash "CrashHandler::reportCrash" but automatically adds file/line information.

-@ref BansheeEngine::CrashHandler "CrashHandler" also provides @ref BansheeEngine::CrashHandler::getStackTrace "CrashHandler::getStackTrace" that allows you to retrieve a stack trace to the current method.
+@ref bs::CrashHandler "CrashHandler" also provides @ref bs::CrashHandler::getStackTrace "CrashHandler::getStackTrace" that allows you to retrieve a stack trace to the current method.

 # Dynamic libraries {#utilities_n}
-Use @ref BansheeEngine::DynLibManager "DynLibManager" to load dynamic libraries (.dll, .so).
+Use @ref bs::DynLibManager "DynLibManager" to load dynamic libraries (.dll, .so).
 It has two main methods:
- - @ref BansheeEngine::DynLibManager::load "DynLibManager::load" - Accepts a file name to the library, and returns the @ref BansheeEngine::DynLib "DynLib" object if the load is successful or null otherwise.
+ - @ref bs::DynLibManager::load "DynLibManager::load" - Accepts a file name to the library, and returns the @ref bs::DynLib "DynLib" object if the load is successful or null otherwise.
- - @ref BansheeEngine::DynLibManager::unload "DynLibManager::unload" - Unloads a previously loaded library.
+ - @ref bs::DynLibManager::unload "DynLibManager::unload" - Unloads a previously loaded library.

-Once the library is loaded you can use the @ref BansheeEngine::DynLib "DynLib" object, and its @ref BansheeEngine::DynLib::getSymbol "DynLib::getSymbol" method to retrieve a function pointer within the dynamic library, and call into it.
+Once the library is loaded you can use the @ref bs::DynLib "DynLib" object, and its @ref bs::DynLib::getSymbol "DynLib::getSymbol" method to retrieve a function pointer within the dynamic library, and call into it.
 For example if we wanted to retrieve a function pointer for the `loadPlugin` method:
 ~~~~~~~~~~~~~{.cpp}
 // Load library
 DynLib* myLibrary = DynLibManager::instance().load("myPlugin");